scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 Equivalent of a user story at leadership level: opportunity outline Senior product manager = associate product leader
 - when I began my role, the disucssion was simply 'how many products can we get a senior to manage?'

+Have to be as interested in your organisation as you are in your users.
+HiPPOs are humans too https://www.mindtheproduct.com/2017/06/remember-hippos-humans/ What everyone gets wrong about stakeholder https://melissaperri.com/blog/stakeholders

 Prioritisation quadrant: